 This has not been the case historically.

-By now most jiujitsuka are also certainly aware (or will by now at least grudgingly admit…), that modern Brazilian jiujitsu came directly from Kodokan Judo, which in turn came from classical Japanese jujutsu, which Jigoro Kano, the founder of Judo described thusly in 1887:
+Modern Brazilian jiujitsu derived directly from Kodokan Judo, which in turn came from classical Japanese jujutsu, which Jigoro Kano, the founder of Judo described thusly in 1887:

 “In feudal times in Japan, there were various military arts and exercises which the samurai classes were trained and fitted for their special form of warfare.
 Amongst these was the art of jujutsu, from which the present judo has sprung up.
 The word jujutsu may be translated freely as “the art of gaining victory by yielding or pliancy.”
 Originally, the name seems to have been applied to what may best be described as the art of fighting without weapons, although in some cases short weapons were used against opponents fighting with long weapons.
 Although it seems to resemble wrestling, yet it differs materially from wrestling as practiced in England, its main principle being not to match strength with strength, but to gain victory by yielding to strength.” *

-Modern jiujitsuka, however, may not be aware of the earlier practices whence their art’s technical ancestry derived.
+Modern jiujitsuka, however, may not be aware of these earlier practices whence their art’s technical ancestry evolved.
 Meik Skoss, practitioner and researcher of classical Japanese martial traditions, offered this in an essay on Jujutsu and Taijutsu at Koryu.Com:

 “Some define jujutsu and similar arts rather narrowly as “unarmed” close combat systems used to defeat or control an enemy who is similarly unarmed…